-Aaron McDuffie Moore was Durham, NC’s first African American physician, as well as an important business and community leader.
-He was instrumental in the establishment of the city’s Black Wall Street at the turn of the twentieth century.
+Dr. Aaron McDuffie Moore (1863-1923) was Durham, North Carolina’s first African American physician, as well as an important business and community leader.
+He was instrumental in the establishment of Durham's Black Wall Street at the turn of the twentieth century.
 He incorporated the Durham Colored Library, Inc. in 1918.
 DCL, Inc. has completed the initiative that began in 2013 of developing a well-researched biography of Moore’s life and contributions to Durham and the American experience.
 It is now available from the prestigious University of North Carolina Press and at a bookstore near you.

 The DCL, Inc. board believes it is vital to bring Dr. Moore’s inspirational story into our community’s current conversation to preserve the knowledge of his unique journey for generations to come.
 We are immensely proud to share this readable and historically thorough work with you.
 Our promotions, book tour appearances, and speaking engagements are ongoing, and our author and president are available to your organizations for events and book signings, virtual or otherwise.

 In 1863, one month after the Emancipation Proclamation was signed, Aaron McDuffie Moore was born to Anna Eliza Spaulding Moore and Israel Moore in Columbus County, North Carolina.
 He was the ninth of ten children and part of a third generation of free, yeoman farmers who came from Negro, Caucasian, and Lumbee Indian heritage.
 Over the course of his life, Moore was a physician, an entrepreneur, and a champion of education.
 His advocacy for rural schools for Black children enabled scores of families to rise from poverty.
 In fact, due to his organizing efforts and leadership, North Carolina opened more Rosenwald Schools than any other state, and there were more of these schools in Durham County than in any of North Carolina's other 99 counties.